 - Potassium: 0.13g

 These essential nutrients in Kalamata olives offer many health benefits.
+But how are Kalamata olives good for you?
 We discuss the same in the next section.

 Health Benefits Of Kalamata Olives